magma-design-system/magma/projects/stencil/src/components/mds-input/readme.md

 This component is `scoped` and not `shadowed`, so the inner `input` element interacts natively with `form` element.

+This is a web-component from Maggioli Design System [Magma](https://magma.maggiolicloud.it), built with StencilJS, TypeScript, Storybook.
+It's based on the web-component standard and it's designed to be agnostic from the JavaScirpt framework you are using.

 <!-- Auto Generated Below -->